-Easy Kids Advent Calendar — This DIY Advent Calendar is easy to recreate and gives you plenty of room for hiding goodies for the countdown to Christmas…
+This DIY Kids Advent Calendar is easy to recreate and gives you plenty of room for hiding goodies for the countdown to Christmas…

 While shopping for gifts can be last minute, a kids advent calendar is always a fun way to help keep the kids occupied during the Christmas countdown!

-I’m not going to lie to you, I pretty much have zero chill when it comes to Christmas.
-I’m like a PTA Mom with unlimited time and way too much caffeine.
-Haha!
+We’re not going to lie to you, we pretty much have zero chill when it comes to Christmas.

-While our kids are still too young to actually have any understanding of an advent calendar, I still find joy in it and love the idea of starting our first family traditions!
+While our kids are still too young to actually have any understanding of an advent calendar, we still find joy in it and love the idea of starting our first family traditions!

-The good thing about this advent calendar is that they’re all made from mini boxes that actually hold a pretty substantial amount (plus I have a trick for displaying them on my temporary shelves for the holidays below!).
+The good thing about this advent calendar is that they’re all made from mini boxes that actually hold a pretty substantial amount.

 What Is An Advent Calendar?

 An advent calendar is a really fun way to get kids involved in the holiday excitement!

 It’s basically a fun countdown calendar for kids to countdown to Christmas.